The close: TSX ends higher as miners gain, TD rebounds

+Canada’s main stock index rose on Monday as financial stocks pushed higher with bond yields ahead of an expected U.S. Federal Reserve rate hike and as some mining stocks gained from higher commodity prices.

-Toronto-Dominion Bank was among the most influential gainers, recovering somewhat after a sharp fall on Friday following media reports which said staff had been put under pressure to meet sales targets.
+Toronto-Dominion Bank was among the most influential gainers, recovering somewhat after a sharp fall on Friday following media reports that staff had been put under pressure to meet sales targets.

+TD defended its business practices on Friday and on Sunday reiterated its position that the environment described in CBC news reports, which suggested that customers were moved to higher-fee accounts or had their overdraft and credit card limits increased without their knowledge, was at odds with its practices.

-TD rose 1.5 percent to $66.96 after falling 5.6 per cent on Friday, and most other major banks also gained, helping the financials group add 0.44 per cent overall.
+TD rose 1.5 per cent to $66.96 after falling 5.6 per cent on Friday, and most other major banks also gained, helping the financials group add 0.4 per cent overall.

-Financial technology company DH Corp. also gained, jumping 9.2 per cent to $25.16, after Vista Equity Partners said it would take the company private in a $4.8-billion deal.
+Financial technology company DH Corp rose 9.2 per cent to $25.16, after Vista Equity Partners said it would take the company private in a $4.8-billion deal.

 Major U.S. stock indexes paused on Monday as investors braced for a potential U.S. interest rate hike by the Federal Reserve later in the week, while oil prices hovered near three-month lows.